Festivals & Events

 This East Coast inspired cook-out and dance is one of the town’s biggest events every year and certainly the most delicious.
 A Lobster Fest ticket gets you a whole, mouth-watering, freshly boiled lobster and all the fixings, a live band and a dance.
 Bring your best friends out for fantastic eats and music, and get them up to jig away the night.
 Follow the Lobster Fest Facebook page for more information https://www.facebook.com/hayriver.lobsterfest

 Hay River Chamber of Commerce Corporate Golf Challenge

 The very popular, annual best ball tournament is a fantastic opportunity for local businesses to have a great day of golf with their staff, followed by a dinner and prizes.
 There are only 18 team slots for this 18 hole tournament so make sure you sign up early!
 Get ready for a day on the links at the Hay River Golf Course.
 For more information visit the Hay River Golf Club website https://hayrivergolfclub.com/ or the Hay River Chamber of Commerce website https://www.hayriverchamber.com/

-Fisherman’s Wharf Market
+Fisherman’s Wharf Pavilion

 NWT Track & Field Championships